elijahr/python-autopxd2/README.md

   Generate a Cython pxd file from a C header file.

 Options:
-  --version                       Print program version and exit.
+  -v, --version                   Print program version and exit.
   -I, --include-dir <dir>         Allow the C preprocessor to search for files
                                   in <dir>.

+  -D, --compiler-directive <directive>
-  -D, --compiler_directives TEXT  Additional directives for the C compiler.
+                                  Additional directives for the C compiler.
   --debug / --no-debug            Dump preprocessor output to stderr.
-  --help                          Show this message and exit.
+  -h, --help                      Show this message and exit.
 ```

 ### release history:

+#### v2.0.0 - 2021-10-06

+- Add `--compiler-directive` option to pass along to the compiler
+- Add some type annotations (`nodes.py`)
+- Drop support for Python 2
+- Add linting, format with black
+- Migrate from Travis CI to Github Actions

 #### v1.1.0 - 2020-01-03